big-data-processor/task-adapter-base/README.md

-# A base class of Task Adapter Big Data Processor.
+# A base class of Task Adapter for BD-Processor.
 ---
 This is a base class for developers to extend and implment for different computing resources.

 ([Click to view the jsDoc on Github Pages](https://big-data-processor.github.io/task-adapter-base/)).

 ## Task Adapter
-The Task Adapter is a core component in the Big Data Processor.
+The Task Adapter is a core component in the BD-Processor.
-Task Adpater processes are spawned when a Task is executed on Big Data Processor.
+Task Adpater processes are spawned when a Task is executed on BD-Processor.
 As shown in the following figure, adapter processes mange to deploy and monitor jobs on local or remote computing resources.

 <div align='center'>
     <img src="https://raw.githubusercontent.com/big-data-processor/assets/master/images/System%20Architecture.png" width="600"><br>
-    <b>System Architecture of Big Data Processor</b>
+    <b>System Architecture of BD-Processor</b>
 </div>